 CharacteristicsLarge-format fiber cement panels, made from regenerative raw materials, colored with a transparent or pigmented acrylic top finish, rot-resistant, incombustible

-In the following residential units, Swisspearl panels have been used on facades to integrate the buildings into their surroundings, renovate historical buildings or clad stylish new-builds.
+In the following residential units, Swisspearl panels have been used on facades to integrate the buildings into their surroundings, renovate historic buildings or clad stylish new-builds.

 In a residential area that is becoming increasingly more densely settled, the architects decided that patio houses offer a solution.
 The owner of this property trusted his daughter Lea Mergenthaler with the design, who together with Miriam Braun, runs the architectural office- raum.werk.plus - in Lucerne.